Ddamula/Azure_RestAPi_GetUsers/README.md

 serviceName = "serviceName"

-if this was helpfull, Please share  and am open to improments
+if this was helpfull, Please share  and am open to improvements